wowsiddanth/tp/docs/UserGuide.md

    ![Ui](images/Ui.png)

 **nustracker** is now up and running on your system!
-To getting started, we suggest this flow:
+To get started, we suggest this flow:
 1. [General Layout](#general-layout)
 2. [Basics of nustracker](#basics-of-nustracker)
 3. [List of Commands](#student-commands)